cwpearson/website2/posts/20240729-kokkos-nsys/index.md

 ## How to Add Profiling Regions

 Kokkos provides a pair of functions for adding profiling regions to your code.
+Don't be afraid to add these calls throughout your application: if you do not have a profiling library loaded, these calls will just become a check whether a function pointer is null.
+This branch is easy for the CPU to predict (because it is always true or always false), so there is no real performance cost.

 Here's how you use them

 ```c++
 void foo() {